kyle-compute/StartupBot/README.md

 ```
 !challenge <category> <difficulty> <description>
 ```
-Create a new challenge with difficulty rating (100-2000 ELO)
+Create a new challenge with base difficulty rating (100-2000 ELO)
 - **Example**: `!challenge Backend 1300 Implement JWT authentication with refresh tokens`
 - **Example**: `!challenge Learning 800 Complete React tutorial and build todo app`
+- **Note**: If a voting channel is configured, the community will vote on the final difficulty using +/-10 ELO adjustments

 **View Challenges:**
 ```